 Pleasure Boat Cruises on Lake Geneva from Lausanne

 Lausanne is a popular departure point for Lake Geneva excursion boat cruises and day trips with many daily departures during summer.
 During the shoulder season, often only a few boats depart per day while winter cruises are often limited to weekends.

-During summer, several long distance cruises cover most of Lake Geneva from Lausanne:
+During summer, several long-distance cruises cover most of Lake Geneva from Lausanne:

 - The Beautiful Panoramic Cruise connects Lausanne and Geneva twice per day in just less than four hours.
-The boats stop in many Swiss town en route (including Nyon, Rolle, and Morges) as well as in France (usually Yvoire).
+The boats stop in many Swiss towns en route (including Nyon, Rolle, and Morges) as well as in France (usually Yvoire).

 - The Famous Lemanic Vineyards Cruise sails three times per day from Lausanne via Vevey and the UNESCO World Cultural Heritage-listed vineyards of Lavaux to Montreux in around 90 minutes.
-En route, the boats usually call at Pully, Lutry, Cully and Vevey.
+En route, the boats usually call at Pully, Lutry, Cully, and Vevey.

 - The Chillon Castle Cruise is a round-trip cruise from Lausanne via Chillon, the most popular medieval castle in Switzerland.
 This cruise goes up to four times per day from Lausanne to St Gingolph, Le Bouvet, and Villeneuve before arriving at Chateau de Chillon.
-The return is via Montreux, Vevey and the Lavaux vineyards.
+The return is via Montreux, Vevey, and the Lavaux vineyards.